 Saturday, 15 June 2024

-Dragon 6253 1/35 Tiger I Late production Chapter 4: Applying ATAK Zimmerit
+Tiger I Dragon 6253 Late production Chapter 4: Applying ATAK Zimmerit

 Previous chapter

-ATAK advise to sand down the back of the Zimmerit sheets to assist adhesion.
-I used Tamiya white top liquid cement.
-I applied it in small sections at a time and it gives plenty of time to adjust into position.
+ATAK advise to sand down the back of the Zimmerit sheets before attaching to assist adhesion.
+To bond the sheets to the hull I was advised Tamiya white top liquid cement works well, and gives plenty of time to adjust into position.

 The exhaust shields are offered in both plastic and PE.
 The PE parts are preformed and look really tasty.
 There really is no contest here as to which option was going to get used.
 If annealed first, some realistic battle damage can be reproduced.
 These will not be fixed in place until later steps to allow for painting of the armoured covers and exhaust stacks.

 The remaining rear plate zimmerit sheets were added and the PE shields test fitted to ensure no surprises come final fixing.
 I’m still in two minds as to whether to fit the rear mudguards.
-If left off, two shallow alignment grooves under the hinges will have to be filled.
-3D convoy light and C-hook brackets will be added in later steps to avoid damage.
+If left off, two shallow alignment slots under the hinges will have to be filled.
+The convoy light and C-hook brackets will be added in later steps to avoid damage.

-Instruction steps 8 through 11 are busy, busy, busy, with all manner off components added to the hull top plate moulding.
-Whilst I'm on a roll I'm going to skip these steps and get the remaining Zimmerit fixed onto the turret.
+Instruction steps 8 through 11 are busy, busy, busy, with all manner off components and fixings to be added.
+Whilst I'm on a roll I'm going to skip these steps and get the remaining zimmerit fixed onto the turret.

 Chapter 5